BE Post Grad Dip Aud, MASA (CCP)

 Lyn initially trained as a speech pathologist and has worked with adults and children for more than 15 years in hospital, rehabilitation and community services.
 Following a transition overseas where she worked measuring outcomes in rehabilitation services in a large multi-disciplinary North American University hospital, Lyn returned to Australia.

-After a period of time taken for family, Lyn decided to undertake additional training in clinical audiology and completed her Masters of Clinical Audiology in 2014.
+After a period of time taken for family, Lyn decided to undertake additional training in clinical audiology and completed her Masters of Clinical Audiology.
 Lyn brings a confident blend of clinical acumen and patient care that she developed in her time as a speech pathologist to her newly chosen field of clinical audiology.
 She is particularly concerned about the practical nature of co-ordinating the needs of the client to their own situation, through appropriate testing, client education and counselling regarding options in dealing with all forms of auditory issues, in children and adults.